geoview-core - v2.2.0

 • Optionaldate2: DateLike

-Optional second date for formatting a date range.
+Optional second date for formatting a date range

 Returns string

-A formatted date string or a formatted date range string.
+A formatted date string or a formatted date range string

-• Attempts to infer display date configuration from a service-provided date format string.
 The function inspects the format string to determine whether it contains time-related components (e.g., hours, minutes, seconds, timezone tokens).
 If time components are detected, it assumes:

 • The date represents an instant (not a calendar-only date).